Medically reviewed by Drugs.com. Last updated on May 12, 2020.

 Concerns related to adverse effects:

 • Cardiac events: Cardiac events such as heart failure, left ventricular dysfunction, or decreased left ventricular ejection fraction (LVEF) were observed in clinical trials (for single-agent trametinib and when used in combination with dabrafenib).
-The median time to onset of cardiomyopathy for single-agent trametinib was ~2 months (range: 16 to 156 days) and ~8 months (range: ~1 to 25 months) when used in combination with dabrafenib.
-In some patients, cardiomyopathy developed within the first month of treatment.
-Assess LVEF (by echocardiogram or MUGA scan) prior to therapy initiation, at one month, and then at 2- to 3-month intervals while on therapy.
+Assess LVEF (by echocardiogram or MUGA scan) prior to therapy initiation, at one month, and then every 2 to 3 months while on therapy.
 Cardiac dysfunction may require treatment interruption, dosage reduction, or discontinuation; such measures resulted in resolution of cardiomyopathy in some patients.

 • Febrile reactions: Serious febrile reactions and fever (any severity) accompanied by hypotension, rigors/chills, dehydration, or renal failure may occur when trametinib is used in combination with dabrafenib.
-The incidence and severity were higher with combination therapy than with single-agent dabrafenib; the median time to onset of fever was ~30 days and duration was 3 days for patients receiving combination therapy.
-Withhold trametinib for fever >104°F (if using in combination, withhold dabrafenib for fever ≥101.3°F) or for any fever with rigors/chills, hypotension, dehydration, or renal failure (evaluate for infection); may require prophylactic antipyretics as secondary prophylaxis upon therapy resumption.
+Withhold trametinib for fever >104°F (if using in combination, withhold dabrafenib for fever ≥101.3°F), for serious febrile reactions, or for any fever with rigors/chills, hypotension, dehydration, or renal failure (evaluate for infection; also monitor serum creatinine and other evidence of renal function during and after serious fever); may require prophylactic antipyretics as secondary prophylaxis upon therapy resumption (may resume trametinib at the same or lower dose).
 Administer corticosteroids (eg, prednisone 10 mg daily or equivalent) for at least 5 days for second or subsequent episodes of pyrexia if temperature does not return to baseline within 3 days of fever onset, or for pyrexia associated with complications (eg, dehydration, hypotension, severe chills/rigors with no evidence of active infection).

 • Hemorrhage: Hemorrhage, including symptomatic bleeding in a critical area/organ, may occur with trametinib, either as a single agent or in combination with dabrafenib.
-Major bleeding events (some fatal) included intracranial or gastrointestinal hemorrhage.
+Major bleeding events (some fatal) included intracranial, subarachnoid, retroperitoneal, or gastrointestinal hemorrhage.
 May require treatment interruption and dosage reduction; permanently discontinue trametinib (and dabrafenib) for all grade 4 hemorrhagic events and any grade 3 event that does not improve with therapy interruption.

 • Hepatotoxicity: Elevated liver function tests have been reported with trametinib, including grade 3 and 4 events.
 Monitor hepatic function as clinically necessary.

-• Hyperglycemia: While not reported with single-agent trametinib, hyperglycemia may occur while on combination therapy with dabrafenib; may require initiation of insulin or oral hypoglycemic agent therapy (or an increased dose if already taking).
+• Hyperglycemia: Hyperglycemia may occur with trametinib/dabrafenib combination therapy; may require initiation of insulin or oral hypoglycemic agent therapy (or an increased dose if already taking).
 Monitor serum glucose at baseline and as clinically necessary in patients with preexisting diabetes or hyperglycemia.
-Instruct patients to report symptoms of severe hyperglycemia (eg, polydipsia, polyuria).

 • Hypertension: May cause hypertension; monitor blood pressure.

 • Malignancy: New primary cutaneous malignancies (which are associated with dabrafenib as single-agent therapy) may occur when trametinib is given in combination with dabrafenib.
-The incidence of basal cell carcinoma (BCC) is ~3% for combination therapy versus 6% for single-agent dabrafenib.
-The median time to BCC diagnosis ranged from ~3 to 24 months for patients receiving combination therapy.
-Cutaneous squamous cell carcinomas (SCC), including keratoacanthoma, occurred at a lower rate for combination therapy compared to single-agent dabrafenib (3% vs 10%, respectively), with a median time to diagnosis ranging from ~2 to 17 months for combination therapy.
+The incidence of basal cell carcinoma (BCC) in melanoma patients is ~3% for combination therapy versus 6% for single-agent dabrafenib; although rare, some patients experienced more than one BCC occurrence.
+Cutaneous squamous cell carcinomas (cuSCC), including keratoacanthoma, occurred at a lower rate for combination therapy in melanoma patients compared to single-agent dabrafenib.
+Cases of cuSCC also occurred in patients with NSCLC.
 New primary melanoma occurred rarely in patients receiving trametinib.
 Dermatologic exams should be performed prior to initiation of combination therapy, every 2 months while receiving combination treatment, and for up to 6 months following discontinuation.
-There are case reports of noncutaneous malignancies, including pancreatic cancer (KRAS mutation-positive), colorectal cancer (recurrent NRAS mutation-positive), hand and neck cancer, and glioblastoma, with combination therapy; monitor for signs/symptoms of noncutaneous malignancies.
+There are case reports of noncutaneous malignancies with combination therapy; monitor for signs/symptoms of noncutaneous malignancies.
 No trametinib dosage modification is necessary for new primary cutaneous and noncutaneous malignancies; dabrafenib should be permanently discontinued if RAS mutation-positive noncutaneous malignancies develop.

-• Ophthalmic effects: Retinal pigment epithelial detachments (RPED) and retinal vein occlusion were seen in clinical trials (rare).
-Detachments were typically bilateral and multifocal and occurred in the central macular area of the retina.
+• Ocular toxicity: Retinal pigment epithelial detachments (RPED) and retinal vein occlusion were seen in clinical trials (rare).
+Detachments may be bilateral and multifocal, occurring in the central macular area of the retina or elsewhere in the retina.
 Retinal vein occlusion may lead to macular edema, decreased visual function, neovascularization, and glaucoma.
 Promptly (within 24 hours) refer patients for ophthalmological evaluations if loss of vision or other visual disturbances occur.
 Ophthalmic exams (including retinal evaluation) should be performed periodically during treatment and with visual disturbances.
-Interrupt trametinib therapy for RPED; may resume if resolves within 3 weeks; reduce the dose or discontinue if not resolved within 3 weeks.
+Interrupt trametinib therapy for RPED; may resume (at the same or reduced dose) if resolves within 3 weeks; reduce the dose or discontinue if not resolved within 3 weeks.
 Permanently discontinue if retinal vein occlusion develops.
 Uveitis and iritis have been reported when trametinib is used in combination with dabrafenib and are managed symptomatically with ophthalmic steroid and mydriatic drops (does not require alteration in trametinib therapy).

-• Pulmonary toxicity: Interstitial lung disease (ILD) and pneumonitis were observed in clinical trials; median time to initial presentation was ~5 months (range: 2 to ~6 months).
+• Pulmonary toxicity: Interstitial lung disease (ILD) and pneumonitis were observed in clinical trials.
 Monitor for new or progressive pulmonary symptoms (eg, cough, dyspnea, hypoxia, pleural effusion, infiltrates); withhold treatment if symptoms occur; permanently discontinue with diagnosis of ILD or pneumonitis.

 • Venous thromboembolism: Venous thromboembolic events (some fatal) may occur (was observed when used in combination with dabrafenib).
 DVT and PE occurred at an increased incidence with combination therapy.
 Patients should seek immediate medical attention with symptoms of DVT or PE (shortness of breath, chest pain, arm/leg swelling).
 Withhold trametinib for uncomplicated DVT or PE; may resume at a lower dose if improves within 3 weeks; permanently discontinue trametinib for life-threatening PE.